PaulZC/Pyrotechnic_Balloon_Cut-Down/ASSEMBLY.md

 Ensure the "Settings" vertical tab is selected.

 Click on the "Module Info" horizontal tab.
 Click on "Discover Module".
 Wait for all of the module information to be collected.
 Make a note of the eight digit eRIC serial number; you will need this to be able to trigger the cut-down.
-Ideally, print the serial number onto a label and stick it to the eRIC.
+Ideally, print the serial number onto a label and stick it onto the eRIC.

 ![easyRadio_1.JPG](https://github.com/PaulZC/Pyrotechnic_Balloon_Cut-Down/blob/master/img/easyRadio_1.JPG)